Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Existence of developments

 We define the \emph{modified top order quantities} for $\dt$, $\deh$ and $\deh^{-1}$ by

-Also define the \emph{modified energy} $\widetilde \ce_s(t)$ by
+Also, define the \emph{modified energy} $\widetilde \se_s(t)$ by

 The purpose of the modified energy is to deal with the fact that Equation~\eqref{main equation for k} seems to lead to a loss of derivatives.
-Meaning that, given control of $m$ derivatives of $\theta$, an energy estimate for Equation~\eqref{main equation for k} only gives control of $m-1$ derivatives of $K$.
-Whereas Equation~\eqref{main equation for theta} only seems to give control of $m-1$ derivatives of $\theta$, given control of $m-1$ derivatives of $K$.
-There is a similar situation happening with $h$.
+To be precise, assume that we want to estimate $m$ derivatives of $K$.
+Regarding $\theta$, we would need control of $m+1$ derivatives.
+But Equation~\eqref{main equation for theta} does not seem to give control of $m+1$ derivatives of $\theta$ given control of $m$ derivatives of $K$.
+Turning our attention to $\s$, due to the second term in $F_3(\s)$ we would need control of $m+1$ derivatives of $\s$.
+Looking at \eqref{main equation for phi}, we see that commuting derivatives with $\Delta_h \s$ gives rise to terms involving $m+1$ derivatives of $h$.
+But turning to Equation~\eqref{main equation for h}, we see that we have the same issue as with $\theta$.
+The issue between $h$ and $K$ also arises from commuting derivatives with $\Delta_h K$, since it contains $2$ derivatives of $h$.
 The modified top order quantities are designed to avoid this issue, making it possible to estimate the modified energy.
 Then, by using elliptic estimates, we show that the modified energy in fact controls the main energy.

 Subsections~\ref{preliminary estimates}--\ref{controlling the energy with the modified energy} are devoted to the proof of Theorem~\ref{bootstrap theorem}.
 In Subsection~\ref{preliminary estimates}, we obtain all the estimates that are required in preparation for the energy estimates.
 In Subsection~\ref{energy estimates}, we obtain the necessary energy estimates for \eqref{the system}.
 The conclusion of the proof of Theorem~\ref{bootstrap theorem} is then found in Subsection~\ref{controlling the energy with the modified energy}.
 Subsections~\ref{finishing the construction} and \ref{the constructed solution solves einsteins eqs} then comprise the proof of Theorem~\ref{global existence}.
 In Subsection~\ref{the constructed solution is smooth} we prove that there is a \emph{smooth} solution such that $\K$, $\Phi$ and $\Psi$ converge as required.
 Finally, in Subsection~\ref{asymptotics for the expansion normalized metric}, we obtain convergence of $\h$, thus finishing the proof of Theorem~\ref{main existence theorem}.